SubtleScope/Failbook/README.md

   - Create a user, login as Tom
   - You are ready to go!

+## Notes

+- Domain Name
+  - Failbook is configured to use the domain failbook.com with a static IP of 192.168.1.139.
+If you are using Failbook out of the box, then you need to use this.
+Otherwise, you can modify the bind configurations to use the IP address that you want.
+  - If you are using the default implementation, then you will need to set your DNS address to 192.168.1.139 in order for failbook.com to resolve properly as well as having your host in the 192.168.1.0/24 address space.

+  - failbook.com is not owned by the authors and is used in this readme as a placeholder for how to configure and use the commands in your local faibook instance.
+  - This project has no affilitation with the real failbook.com.
+  - Please do not attack the real failbook.com.
+The authors of this project are not responsible or liable for your actions.
+Please follow your local, state, federal, and international laws.
+You are responisble for your own actions, please act responsibly.

 ## userGen Script
 - Failbook comes with a script to generate users - the generated users can be either random users or legitimate looking users.